dankamongmen/notcurses/INSTALL.md

 You are generally recommended to use your distro's package manager to install Notcurses; it is [available](https://repology.org/project/notcurses/versions) prepackaged on many distributions.
+If you wish to build from source, read on.

+## Prerequisites for building

-Otherwise, acquire the current source via
+Acquire the current source via

 `git clone https://github.com/dankamongmen/notcurses.git`

-## Prerequisites
+There are no submodules.
+Dependencies are fairly minimal.

 ### APT